tushar6065/SaaSProductsImportRepo/README-Program-Instruction.txt

 - What would you have done differently if you had had more time

-1. Better handling of exceptions and cases where error is being thrown due to invalid inputs
+1. Better handling of exceptions and cases where error is being thrown due to invalid inputs.
-2. Cleaner Program.cs file and business logic would have written on different service
+2. Cleaner Program.cs file and business logic in Program.cs would have written on a different service.
-3. More unit test cases
+3. More unit test cases.
 4. Better handling of code for accepting commands even after exception is being thrown.
-5. Reducing redundant code on SoftwareAdviceService and CapterraService and combining them in a common file.
+5. Reducing redundant code on SoftwareAdviceService and CapterraService and combining them in a common service.